officerwatch/.github/profile/README.md

 The **web** repo is for the *officer.watch* website.
 It's a single-page web app that's built with React/JavaScript.

 It serves the following roles:
- - Communicate with in-browser wallet to manage a visitor's identity
+ - Communicate with in-browser wallet ( eg. MetaMask ) to manage a users's identity
  - Authenticate user identities by talking directly to the blockchain
  - Fetch copwatch database information directly from GraphQL API
  - Configured to be globally accessible, censor-proof & published to IPFS